Compatibility

 To complete this exercise, the official Flask documentation will get you pretty far.
 There is the full documentation and the quickstart guide, both of should be pretty helpful.

-2. Sending POST Requests To send the data from the form in a POST request, use an input with type submit, and set the action of the form to reflect the destination in your routes.
+, and set the action of the form to reflect the destination in your routes.request